Strengthening Families Georgia

 Contact [email protected] for details on becoming part of SFG’s Leadership.

 The Partnership represents a broad range of over 50 partners who help embed Strengthening Families into their work settings and communities.
 The Partnership is charged with implementing the Strengthening Families Georgia Strategic Plan.
-To attend meetings and be actively involved contact Kendra Cole, Strengthening Families Georgia Statewide Coordinator at [email protected].
+To attend meetings and be actively involved contact Strengthening Families Georgia Statewide Coordinator at [email protected].

 With continued funding and the expertise and support of a multi-disciplinary Leadership Team and Partnership Strengthening Families Georgia has seen steady growth and expansion beyond early childhood, and includes cross-disciplinary efforts and parent partnerships to produce changes in practices and policies.
 If you are aware of funding opportunities that would be a good fit for SFG or would like to embed the Protective Factors into your organization please contact [email protected].